 Materials are routinely selected by examining book notification slips from all of the above-mentioned approval plans, publishers catalogs, fliers, and other announcements.
 Also, book and journal reviews from the following list of journals are regularly consulted: Choice; American Anthropologist; American Ethnologist; American Journal of Archaeology; Language; Journal of Linguistic Anthropology.

 Museum publications from a large variety of sources are consulted, including the Canadian Museum of Civilization, the American Museum of Natural History, the Smithsonian Institution, and the University of Pennsylvania Museums.
-A guide to Africana publishing, African Ethnography Bibliographic Aids has been compiled by the anthropology bibliographer and lists major publishers and resources in both print and online forms.

 Individual faculty requests are also an important source of notification, and suggestions are welcome from all members of the Tulane community.